Virtual Worship Third Sunday of Pentecost June 21st, 2020

 SOTH Paraments (Video Series)

-The beautiful paraments decorating Shepherd of the Hills walls, alter, and pastor stoles are the work of textile artist, Norma Fredrickson.
 In this series of 5 videos, Norma speaks with Lee Ann Walsh about the meanings and symbolism that went into the making of these magnificent paraments.

 Blue Paraments: